qiang0/edge-video-analytics-microservice/eii/README.md

    >**Note:** For more details, refer [here](https://github.com/open-edge-insights/eii-manifests).

-2. Complete the prerequisite for provisioning the OEI stack by referring to the [README.md](https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision).
+2. Complete the prerequisite for provisioning the Open EII stack by referring to the [README.md](https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision).
 3. Download the required model files to be used for the pipeline mentioned in the [config](./config.json) file by completing step 2 to step 4 as mentioned in the [README](../README.md#running-the-image).
    >**Note:** The model files are large and hence they are not part of the repo.
 4. Run the following commands to set the environment, build the `ia_configmgr_agent` container and copy models to the required directory:

    ```sh
    cd [WORK_DIR]/IEdgeInsights/build